Hladgerd/3rd-party-api/README.md

 None

 ## Future Improvements
+* Fix the error that contact is successfully created when payload was sent with duplicated required field (email).
+* Fix mock tests so that the test absorbs the mocked response (instead of the real one) in order to test scenarios with Maileon API down

 ## Webshop engine familiarity
 I haven't used any webshop engine yet, but I was curious and searched this topic.
-Based what I found, I plan to start to study **Shoprenter**, what seems to be one of the most used webshop engine in Hungary.
+Based what I found, I plan to start to study **Shoprenter**, what seems to be one of the most used webshop engines in Hungary.